Effective Retail Business Exit Strategy and Profitable Closing

 Many years passed and ironically my dad’s stores began hemorrhaging cash as a result of Wal-Mart moving into the same small towns where his stores were located.

-imagine your store looking like this when your exit sale starts
+imagine your store looking like this when your Closing Business exit sale starts

 With long lines of customers and minimal discounts

-And Looking like this when your Business Exit Sale ends
+And Looking like this when the Final Exit Sale ends

 We went through the same process you are likely going through as you read this: looking for solutions and “help” to make sure we liquidated our businesses correctly and profitability.